trunking lets you route calls through your own telephony provider. Configure trunks from Settings → SIP.Documentation Index

 Configure Your Carrier Or PBX

 In your carrier or admin, create a trunk pointing to the OpenCX SIP endpoint and enter the username and password you copied.
-Double-check all three values before saving.
+Make sure the INVITE’s called number matches one of your verified DIDs.
 For carrier-specific setup guides, see your provider’s SIP trunk documentation.

 Assign Numbers To An Agent